camtrees/camtrees.github.io/info-for-cam-staff/project-roadmap.md

 - trees in bloom - with hub and site
 - trees producing nuts - with hub and site
 - dead trees - with hub, site, and planting method
 - last 5 dates trees received water
+- sites by year added (this will necessitate creating a new column in the site table)

 </details>